hkapk/readme-gen/README.md

 ## Usage Requirements:

-To use the project watch the how to video or follow the instructions in the readme .
+To use the project watch the how to video or follow the instructions in the readme.
+Navigate to the project directory and run 'node index.js' in the terminal.

 ## Contribution Guidelines: